tburial/Bakame.csv/README.md

 #### setFilter($callable = null)

 `setFilter` method specifies an optional `callable` function to filter the CSV data.
-This function takes three parameters at most (see [CallbackFilterIterator][] for more informations)
+This function takes three parameters at most (see [CallbackFilterIterator][] for more informations).

+**Of Note**

+If you call several times this method, the `callable` function will be applied in the same order you registrated them.

 [CallbackFilterIterator]: http://php.net/manual/en/class.callbackfilteriterator.php#callbackfilteriterator.examples